 Yep.. our 31 Days of Love guest series continues.
 Today, we share another lovely Valentine Cards for Kids idea with you – Gorgeous Conversation Heart Cards!
-This is the 4th year we are running the 31 Days of Love series and we have brought together all the fantastic ideas from previous years here: Valentine Crafts for Preschoolers, Valentine Day Treats, and Valentine Decorations.
+This is the 4th year we are running the 31 Days of Love series and we have brought together all the fantastic ideas from previous years here: Valentine Crafts for Preschoolers, Conversation Heart Crafts, and Valentine Decorations.
 We also have some great LEGO Valentines Ideas for LEGO fans.
 So much for you to browse, discover and make!

 Hello!
 My name is Nell from Rhythms of Play.
 My daughter and I had a lovely time crafting these sweet candy heart cards for the 31 Days of Love Series.

 We love to come up with crafts we can make out of her artwork.
 We had the idea to turn a few of her watercolor paintings into conversation heart Valentine’s Day cards.

 They turned out beautifully and were super simple to make!

 For another example of how we have used my daughters watercolor paintings to make cards have a look at our Watercolor Christmas Tree Cards.

 How to Make Conversation Heart Valentine’s Day Cards